 - It can identify file fragments that have similar bit sequences and order.
 Also, it can work with bits of 2 sequences where they can differ according to length and value.

 SSDeep works with different kinds of malicious content including executable files, malicious documents, and others.
-Today we’ll focus on malicious documents to better illustrate this approach.
+Today we will focus on malicious documents to better illustrate this approach.

 How can we identify malicious files’ similarities with SSDeep?